As of 1st May 2021 we are moving towards the majority of patients using on-line access. Please click here for more information.

-We do not accept telephone requests for prescriptions as this can lead to confusion and mistakes.
-We are happy to deal with written requests.
+We do not accept requests for medication over the phone as this can lead to confusion and mistakes.

 Repeat prescriptions should all be ordered online.
 To do this you need to sign up for Patient Access.